 - Demonstrate a sense of professionalism through creative and intellectual independence.

-Film Production Major, Bachelor of Arts (39 hours) - minor required - Fall 2017 course requirements
+Film Production Major, Bachelor of Arts (39 hours) - minor required - Spring 2018 course requirements

-Film Production Majors meet with advisors in the Department of Theatre and Film to:
+Film Production Majors meet with Faculty Mentors in the Department of Theatre and Film to:

 - select electives;